Speakeasy vs Stainless for MCP: how do they compare on OAuth 2.1 support, governance, and observability?

 What You Need:

-Strategically, when should I choose Speakeasy vs Stainless for MCP-focused projects?
+Strategically, when should a team choose Speakeasy vs Stainless for MCP work?

-Short Answer: Choose Speakeasy when MCP is a first-class, governed interface that must be secure, observable, and org-wide; choose Stainless when your priority is SDK generation and you’re willing to own MCP auth, governance, and observability yourself.
+Short Answer: Use Speakeasy when MCP is a first-class, governed interface in your AI stack; use Stainless when your priority is SDK generation and you’re prepared to own MCP auth and observability yourself.

 Expanded Explanation: